 You're a Good Fit for this program because . . .

 Graphic Design Media Arts (GD|MA) is a Monday–Friday block-scheduled program with general hours of 8 a.m.-3 p.m. and is located downtown at the SCC Education Square location.
 In this 24-month program, students learn technical skills using all the standard software common to the graphic design industry and conceptual theories and techniques needed to produce compelling visual communication messages.

 Students work in the graphic design lab, at individual workstations, and use personal, laptop computers to develop design work in and out of the classroom.
 Students learn design thinking and the creative process which is still done by drawing.
 Students will draw, research, study, and make oral and written presentations, both individually and in teams simulating a real-world, work environment.
 Students will work hands-on with real-world clients.
 Finished design projects become part of the student’s final professional portfolio.

-A group of 24 students is accepted into the program every August.
+GDMA accepts a group of students once per year in August.
 Acceptance to the program is based on a selection process.
 See the advising sheet for all application requirements.
 All incoming students must participate in a program-specific orientation to secure their seat in the program.

 View your calendar conversion plan.

 A group of 20 students is accepted into the program every October.
 Acceptance to the program is based on a selection process.
 See the advising sheet for all application requirements.Students are required to purchase a laptop meeting program specification prior to their first day of classes.Applicants must attend Newly Declared Registration where they will be walked through the program and the expectations of the program prior to registering for the first quarter of GDMA courses.Must meet college student conduct standards.Must be prepared with assignments, tests, projects, etc.Must be cooperative and willing to work with faculty and other students.Must participate in all learning activities at the scheduled times.Must be responsible for program costs such as tuition, fees, books, equipment and supplies.